kristoffer-dyrkorn/landscapes/README.md

 - Package the terrain OBJ (with texture) as a glb: `npx gltfpack -noq -i bergen.obj -o bergen.glb`
 - Package the buildings OBJ (mesh only) as a glb: `npx gltfpack -noq -i buildings.obj -o buildings.glb `
-- Note: The `gltfpack` command provided here results in a very simple conversion to glb.
-There are a lot more options that can be used when packaging, for example texture compression.
+- Note: The `gltfpack` command provided here gives a very simple conversion to glb.
+There are a lot more options that can be explored and used when packaging, for example texture compression.

 ## Rendering in a browser